Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is time-efficient, economical, and can last for up to 50 years.
+- Pipe relining is time-efficient, cost-effective, and will last up to 50 years.

-- The traditional method of replacing pipes is digging up areas of the property where pipes are located.
+- Traditional pipe replacement involves digging up areas of the property where pipes are located.

 How do you define Pipe Relining?

-- Technicians clean the pipeline using high-pressure water jetting or mechanical cleaning.
+- Technicians clean the pipeline with high-pressure jetting or mechanical cleaning.

 The advantages of Pipe Relining